Luke Sewell: Baseball career

 Born in the rural town of Titus, Alabama, Sewell grew up wanting to play baseball.
 He attended Wetumpka High School and graduated from the University of Alabama where, he played for the Alabama Crimson Tide baseball team as an infielder.
 He was linked to the Cleveland Indians because his brother Joe Sewell became their starting shortstop in 1920.
-When Indians scout Patsy Flaherty signed Sewell, he insisted that he play as a catcher.
-He began the 1921 season with the Columbus Senators in the American Association but, after only 17 minor league games, Sewell made his major league debut with the Cleveland Indians on June 30, 1921.
+When Cleveland scout Patsy Flaherty signed Sewell, he insisted that he play as a catcher.
+He began the 1921 season with the Columbus Senators in the American Association but, after only 17 minor league games, Sewell made his major league debut with Cleveland on June 30, 1921.

 Sewell served as a reserve catcher, working behind Steve O'Neill until the 1923 season when O'Neill was injured in an auto accident.
 Sewell then played in a platoon role alongside Glenn Myatt, in which the left-hand hitting Myatt played the team's home games at League Park due to its 290-foot distance to the right field fence, while Sewell played the team's road games.
 Sewell eventually took over as the Indians number one catcher in the 1926 season, due to his superior defensive skills.
-He finished the year with only a .238 batting average but, led the American League catchers with 91 assists.
+He finished the year with only a .238 batting average but led the American League catchers with 91 assists.

-In 1927, Sewell had a breakout year, hitting for a career-high .294 batting average with 27 doubles, 53 runs batted in, and scored 52 runs.
+In 1927, Sewell had a breakout year, hitting for a career-high .294 batting average with 27 doubles, 53 runs batted in (RBI), and scored 52 runs.
 Sewell questioned Babe Ruth's integrity in a game on June 11, 1927.
 He demanded that umpires check Ruth's bat after he clouted two straight home runs off Garland Buckeye.
 Although he led the league's catchers with 20 errors, he also led the league with 119 assists and 71 baserunners caught stealing.
-Despite the fact that the Indians finished the season in sixth place, Sewell ranked ninth in voting for the 1927 American League Most Valuable Player Award.
-In 1928, he once again led the league's catchers with 117 assists and 60 baserunners caught stealing and ranked twelfth in voting for the 1928 American League Most Valuable Player Award.
+Despite the fact that Cleveland finished the season in sixth place, Sewell ranked ninth in voting for the 1927 American League Most Valuable Player Award.
+In 1928, he once again led the league's catchers with 117 assists and 60 baserunners caught stealing and ranked 12th in voting for the 1928 American League Most Valuable Player Award.